 My sons favorite meatloaf has always been one where I sauté a good amount of onions, jalapenos (and/or poblano's or green or red peppers), season them well and then add them into the meat mixture already partially cooked.

-You really can't go wrong when making a meatloaf.
+You really can't go wrong when making a grilling a meatloaf.
 Add just about anything to it and it should work out.
 The trick is to season your mixture well (a bland meatloaf is so not worth eating) and inject as much flavor into it as possible by what you add to it.

 How To Make Meatloaf On The Grill